 - Have a urine test every year.
 Having a protein called albumin in your urine can be a sign of kidney damage.

-- See your dentist twice a year and work closely with him or her to keep your teeth and gums healthy.
+- See your dentist twice a year to keep your teeth and gums healthy.

 - Protect your skin from the sun with hats and clothing, and keep your skin clean and moisturized.
 Take care of cuts and bruises to prevent infections.